For working mums with a toddler, returning to work can be fraught with anxiety. Here are some tips to help you cope.

 reasons: it centers on working full time or not at all (so many mums work part time), it assumes that all children are the same, and presumes that every mum has a choice about the hours they work.

-2. Combat guilt at leaving your child with the knowledge that as a working mum, you are a great role model for your toddler.
+2. Combat guilt at leaving your child at the daycare center with the knowledge that as a working mum, you are a great role model for your toddler.
 If you have a little boy, he will see women as equal with men in the workplace when he is older.

 3. Most women these days have had to earn their own living from the time they left full-time education.
 Ask yourself if you can really be fulfilled staying at home all day with no other projects or profession.
 There is no right or wrong answer to this: many women welcome the break from a job they don’t really like – others need their career as much as they wanted to have children.